mesalamat/JUnitWebTesting/README.md

 # JUnit Webtesting

-Spring Application that allows execution of JUnit Tests at Runtime by writing code in a Web-based Editor.
+Proof of Concept Spring Application that allows execution of JUnit Tests at Runtime by writing code in a Web-based Editor.

 ## Usage